Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 ### State Rounds

 One problem with just counting aggregate packet counts is that it doesn’t provide insight into how much back and forth happens as part of the convergence event.
-Rounds try to capture these waves of packets transmitted as part of a convergence event.
+State Rounds try to capture these waves of packets transmitted as part of a convergence event.
 First, it builds a Node State timeline, a timeline of packets sent or received by each node during the failure event.
 An arrow represents the packets being sent from one node to another node.

-Node-state timeline for our topology.
+Below is the Node-state timeline for our topology.
 The horizontal axis is the timeline, the vertical axis is the fabric nodes, and the arrows represent the packets being sent from one node to another.

 {: .center}
 ![Node State Timeline](/images/post18/fig_3.png "Node State Timeline")

 From the above Node-State timeline, it builds a Node state graph G, in which the edge captures how the Nodes transition between states.
 We can see how Node 111(spine_1_1_1) sends the packet to tof_1_2_1, which then sends the withdraw back to spine_1_1_1.
 From this graph, we can count the maximum number of edges, which is 4, I.e., it takes four rounds for the convergence event to be complete.